 This is a startup guide for using the Pizza-Porta.
 Below I explain and illustrate how to use the Pizza-Porta.
 I hope these instructions help you conquer the pizza challenge on a Big Green Egg, or Kamado Joe.

 First things first.
 You need some things in conjunction with the Pizza-Porta.
 First you need a space to stretch out your dough.
 A granite counter top is fantastic.
 If you are going to work outside, a 24″ piece of glossy ceramic tile is a great portable option.
 You will also need a pizza stone, cutting board, a couple of peels. a brush, and of course a pizza cutter.
 A note about wooded peels – there is some kind of voodoo to a wooden peel.
 A dough that is dry to the touch will slide off perfectly onto the pizza stone.
-Dough sticks to a metal peel even with cornmeal.
+Dough seems to stick to a metal peel even with cornmeal.

 Or for a Kamado Joe Classic –

 Time to light that fire.
 Once the grill is lit, place all the components in while it is relatively cool.
 With the Pizza-Porta vents closed, open the bottom vent and remove the top cap to get the temperature up to 450-500.
 Now use the ceramic top from the BGE, or shut off the daisy wheel on the KJ completely and use the Pizza-Porta vents in conjunction with the bottom vent to dial in your temperature.
-Let all the inside components soak in some heat for about 15-20 minutes.
+Let all the internal components soak in heat for about 15-20 minutes.